URL Parser – Extract and Analyze URL Components Easily

 -

-SEO Optimization: Analyzing URL structures for search engine ranking.
+SEO Optimization: Analyzing URL structures to improve search engine rankings and user experience.

 -

-Analytics: Tracking user behavior based on URL parameters.
+Analytics: Tracking user behavior through URL parameters for marketing campaigns.

 -